iprashanthvanam/prashanth-portfolio/README.markdown

 Distributed under the MIT License.
 See `LICENSE` for more information.

-You are free to use this portfolio as a template for your own — just swap out the personal content (name, projects, CV, photos) and deploy.
+You are free to use this portfolio as a template — just swap out the personal content (name, projects, CV, photos) and deploy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>